top of page

 Ask for Feedback

-If you’ve read Stephen King’s On Writing (and if you haven’t, I highly recommend it), you might remember his approach to feedback.
+If you’ve read Stephen King’s On Writing: A Memoir of the Craft (and if you haven’t, I highly recommend it), you might remember his approach to feedback.

 So how do you know which feedback to accept and which to ignore?

-According to Stephen King, the answer is looking for trends.
-The exact number of readers doesn’t really matter (though more is better).
-What really matters is whether several people point out the same thing.
+According to Stephen King, the answer is to look for trends.
+The exact number of readers doesn’t really matter (though more is better), but whether multiple people point out the same thing.

-Say that you asked three friends to read your book.
-Sally says the dialog between the two dragons in the forest drags on a bit too long.
-Kelly and Tammy don’t mention the dragon scene, but both say that the part where the goblin emerges from the sewers wasn’t entirely clear.
+So if Sally says the dialog between the two dragons in the forest drags on a bit too long, however, Kelly and Tammy don’t mention the dragon scene at all, but both agree that the part where the goblin emerges from the sewers wasn’t entirely clear—you tweak the sewers scene.

 Everyone has opinions—and in writing, there’s rarely a single “right” answer.
-But when multiple people flag the same problem, it’s worth paying attention.
+But when multiple people flag the same problem, it’s worth paying attention to.

 • Clarity (your readers need to understand what’s happening)